Prince George’s County Business Status

 Banquet Halls, Receptions, and Meeting Rooms

-Banquet halls, receptions, and meeting rooms in hotels, conference centers and similar establishments that offer dining or meeting facilities to the public may operate with a limited capacity of 1 patron per 200 square feet, or 25% of maximum occupancy, whichever is lower.
-No buffets will be allowed, there can be no more than 6 persons per table, physical distancing must be enforced, and employees must be trained on CDC COVID-19 guidance, among other safety guidelines.
+Banquet halls, receptions, and meeting rooms in hotels, conference centers and similar establishments that offer dining or meeting facilities to the public may operate with a limited capacity of no more than 10 persons and physical distancing must be enforced, and employees must be trained on CDC COVID-19 guidance, among other safety guidelines.

 All personal services including barbershops, beauty salons, esthetic and nail services, tattoo services, tanning, massages, hot tub and sauna services may serve customers by appointment, and service is limited to 1 patron per 200 square feet or 25% of maximum capacity, whichever is lower.
 Businesses must maintain physical distancing, employees must wear appropriate PPE and all employees must be trained on CDC COVID-19 guidance, among other safety guidelines.